 There is usually a decent amount of space for this although at busy times expect the surfaces to not be clean and there not to be much space available.

-Not to mention that some hostels appear to have not really thought about the whole cooking process with prep areas not conveniently situated next to the stoves
+Not to mention that some hostels appear to have not really thought about the whole cooking process.
+For reasons still yet to be revealed some prep areas are in no way conveniently situated next to the stoves.

 Every hostel Kitchen is equipped with stoves/hobs (although I have stayed in one where they used hot plate/ griddle things like the ones you get in restaurants) for you to cook on.
 Some are gas, and some are electric.
 It just depends on the hostel.